-On January 20-21, 2007, the Seattle Art Museum's Olympic Sculpture Park opens to the public with a communitywide free celebration.
+On January 20 and 21, 2007, the Seattle Art Museum's Olympic Sculpture Park opens to the public with a communitywide free celebration.
 Located on land formerly used by Unocal (Union Oil of California) Corporation for storing, transferring, and shipping gasoline and diesel fuels, the site required a massive toxic cleanup.
 Designed by the New York firm of Weiss/Manfredi and featuring a panoramic view of Puget Sound and the Olympic mountain range, the Olympic Sculpture Park inaugurates a third campus for the Seattle Art Museum and marks the culmination of more than a decade of planning.

 Making a Park for Art